-There is no law that says the main entrée has to be something meat-like.
+No law says the main entrée has to be something meat-like.
 No one with any taste buds would argue about having a hearty casserole or pasta dish on the menu.
-Make room on the table for this Comforting Kale Pesto Pasta Casserole, Tempeh and Pasta Casserole or this Spicy Potato Casserole with Tofu Chorizo.
-How about this Show-Stopping Lentil and Eggplant Lasagna, No-Noodle Butternut Squash and Swiss Chard Lasagna or this 9 Vegetable Lasagna?
+Make room on the table for this Comforting Kale Pesto Pasta Casserole, Tempeh, and Pasta Casserole, or this Spicy Potato Casserole with Tofu Chorizo.
+How about this Show-Stopping Lentil and Eggplant Lasagna, No-Noodle Butternut Squash, and Swiss Chard Lasagna or this 9 Vegetable Lasagna?
 Yes, please!

 4. The Wow Factor

-There are some dishes that will make your guests eyes light up and smile widely the second they’re set down.
+Some dishes will make your guest’s eyes light up and smile widely the second they’re set down.
 That’s the “wow factor.”
 These dishes may look like you spent hours on them when in reality, they are easy to make.
-This Portobello Wellington will really impress your guests while this Rustic, Creamy Portobello Stroganoff will have them rushing to dig in.
-These Roasted Vegetable Phyllo Bundles are veggie goodness wrapped in flaky dough and this Pumpkin Gnocchi in Spiced Butter Sauce With Lemon Cashew Cream will have people thinking you catered the meal from a gourmet restaurant.
+This Portobello Wellington will impress your guests while this Rustic, Creamy Portobello Stroganoff will have them rushing to dig in.
+These Roasted Vegetable Phyllo Bundles are veggie goodness wrapped in a flaky dough and this Pumpkin Gnocchi in Spiced Butter Sauce With Lemon Cashew Cream will have people thinking you catered the meal from a gourmet restaurant.

 5. Get Stuffed